samheyman/emotions_journal/docs/UX_RULES.md

 3. **Triggers / Context** -- pick 0+ context tags
 4. **Preview** -- see full entry card, then Save

 Each step is a section within `CheckInView.svelte`.
-The view manages a `step` variable (0-3) and renders the appropriate component.
+The view manages a `step` variable (1-4) and renders the appropriate UI inline.